kwgch/cline_100_days_challenge/src/008/memory-bank/progress.md

 - Implemented invader movement and shooting.
 - Implemented collision detection and game over logic.
 - Implemented score display and game clear condition.
+- Implemented mobile compatibility with viewport meta tag and touch controls.

 **Current status:**
 - The core game mechanics are implemented.
+- The game is now playable on mobile devices.

 **Known issues:**
 - None